pananton/busrpc-spec/busrpc.md

 3. a **namespace scope** for each namespace
 4. a **class scope** for each class
 5. a **method scope** for each method
-6. a single **services scope** for types used internally by the services
+6. a single **implementation scope** for types used internally by the services
 7. a **service scope** for each service

 Limiting the scope of busrpc structures and enumerations developers can easily control which parts of their API can be affected when some type is updated.
 For example, if some structure defined in the class `C` scope needs to be updated, only class `C` methods should be checked for compatability.